Dear Wise Woman,

 Children

-The Kids Camp will be open during the morning and after-lunch workshop sessions, so that guardians/parents can attend workshops.
-In the afternoon (3pm and 4pm sessions) our timetable is designed so parents/carers can bring their children to chosen activities.
+The Kids Camp will be open during the morning and after-lunch workshop sessions, so carers can attend Educator Sessions.
+In the afternoon (3pm and 4pm sessions) our timetable is designed so carers can bring their children to chosen activities.

 Additional Activities